 Looking after our people is an important part of being a responsible business, it’s what makes sure we develop a culture of inclusivity across the whole business and Post Office is a leader in a number of areas on this agenda.
 Since 2017 the Post Office has become one of the UK’s fastest improving organisations for employee engagement (Aon November 2018).
 We have also been awarded Highly Commended as Engagement Company of the Year in the Employee Engagement Awards UK and Europe 2019.

-We are a Disability Confident Leader, the highest accreditation available for being an accessible employer, supported by our Be You colleague engagement group which draws on the lived experience of colleagues with disabilities to ensure we are doing everything we can to be a disability-inclusive workplace.
+We are a Disability Confident Employer, supported by our Be You colleague engagement group which draws on the lived experience of colleagues with disabilities to ensure we are doing everything we can to be a disability-inclusive workplace.

 Post Office was listed as a Times Top 50 Employer for Women for a fourth time in 2019, showing our commitment to being a champion of equal employment.
 We have also reduced our gender pay gap in the second year of reporting with a mean hourly pay gap of 17% in 2018 (down from 17.5% in 2017).